 The theme of Duke Center for Research to Advance Healthcare Equity is to develop and test interventions that reduce racial and ethnic disparities in health by improving the quality of patient-centered care in the clinical encounter across settings, diagnoses, stages of illness, and throughout the life course.

 Our logo and this graphic illustrate the difference between equity and equality, which applies to the work we do.

 Equality means everyone has the opportunity to attend a sports game, but their experience may differ based on personal characteristics.
 In the graphic, the characteristic is height.

-REACH Equity focuses on race and ethnicity—personal characteristics that often lead to inequitable clinical care and outcomes.
+REACH Equity Center focuses on race and ethnicity—personal characteristics that often lead to inequitable clinical care and outcomes.
 Equity means that not only does everyone have the opportunity to attend the game, but everyone has the best possible experience.
 REACH Equity will develop and test interventions which promote equitable health outcomes.

 ← Interaction Institute for Social Change, Artist: Angus Maguire